SPARLING: Learning Latent Representations with Extremely Sparse Activations: Experiments

 \textbf{End-to-End error} As seen in Figure~\ref{fig:end-to-end}, \technique{} tends to produce higher end-to-end errors than a baseline Non-Sparse model.
-This is to be expected as we are imposing a constraint on the information flow that requires, the model to ``commit'' to a choice on whether or not a given site is a true motif.
-To control for this effect, we present the \emph{Retrained} setting, in which we remove the bottleneck, freeze the motif model $\hat g$, and finetune $\hat h$ on the training set until convergence.
-The Retrained setting tends to perform similarly to or only slightly worse than the Non-Sparse setting.
-We thus demonstrate that we are not losing an unacceptable amount of performance end-to-end even as we are able to substantially improve the interpretability of the model.
+We hypothesize that this is because our constraint on the information flow requires the model to ``commit'' to a choice on whether or not a given site is a true motif.
+To test our hypothesis, we investigate the \emph{Retrained} setting, in which we remove the bottleneck, freeze the motif model $\hat g$, and finetune $\hat h$ on the training set until convergence.
+The Retrained setting tends to perform similarly to the Non-Sparse setting, demonstrating that the motif model itself provides signal sufficient to learn the end-to-end function, and validating our hypothesis.